carlosmcastro/NASA-Space-APP_Backend/README.md

 # NASA-Space-APP_Backend
 Backend for planetary construction project

-Repository to manage the database of exoplanets of the nasa.Repository to manage the database of exoplanets of the nasa.
+Repository to manage the database of exoplanets of the nasa.

 Description of the modules: